Stanford-BioE80/Stanford-BioE80.github.io/_docs/w5ps.md

 Using these numbers estimate the viscosity of the cytoplasm relative to the viscosity of water?
 (10 pts) (HINT: solve for using the equation given above).

-Next, let’s estimate the time it takes for a protein to diffuse spontaneously across different typesof cells (diffusion time
+Next, let’s estimate the time it takes for a protein to diffuse spontaneously across different typesof cells (diffusion time τ).
+We’ll use the formula τ = R^2/6D, where R is the traverse distance.

+Add Figure-1 here.